jurijsk/specific.li/dev/deploying-graphql-to-azure-functions.md

+# How to setup GraphQL API as Azure Functions (Loacally)

 This page documents deploymnet of Graph SQL Server to Azure as Azure Functions (Serversless)

 You will need VS code and PowerShell, this all is ment for windows users.